weathermuffin/ckdcatsupplies-site/docs/heart.md

 <details markdown="block">
 <summary>References and resources</summary>

-1. _"Do no use simultaneously with anticoagulants, antihypertensive, vasodilators, or if suffering from ulcers, diabetes and when pregnant or breastfeeding."_ &mdash;  Cunha J. Forskolin. <a href="https://www.rxlist.com/forskolin/generic-drug.htm" class="external" target="_blank">https://www.rxlist.com/forskolin/generic-drug.htm&nbsp;<svg width="18" height="18" viewBox="0 0 24 24"><use xlink:href="#svg-external-link"></use></svg></a>
+1. _"Do no use simultaneously with anticoagulants, antihypertensive, vasodilators, or if suffering from ulcers, diabetes and when pregnant or breastfeeding."_ &mdash;  Cunha J. Forskolin. <a href="https://www.rxlist.com/forskolin/generic-drug.htm" class="external" target="_blank">https://www.rxlist.com/forskolin/generic-drug.htm&nbsp;<svg width="18" height="18" viewBox="0 0 24 24"><use xlink:href="#svg-external-link"></use></svg></a> (retrieved 2024-10-20)
 1. _"Because supplementation with Coleus forskohlii extract or forskolin has been noted to reduce blood pressure, increase stomach acid levels, and inhibit platelet aggregation, it should be used with caution by people with hypotension (low blood pressure) or who are taking antihypertensive (blood-pressure-lowering) drugs, people with blood clotting disorders or who are taking blood thinning medication, and people with stomach ulcers."_ &mdash;  Damianou A, Milazzo N (2024).
-Coleus forskohlii. <a href="https://examine.com/supplements/coleus-forskohlii/#dosage-information" class="external" target="_blank">https://examine.com/supplements/coleus-forskohlii/#dosage-information&nbsp;<svg width="18" height="18" viewBox="0 0 24 24"><use xlink:href="#svg-external-link"></use></svg></a>
+Coleus forskohlii. <a href="https://examine.com/supplements/coleus-forskohlii/#dosage-information" class="external" target="_blank">https://examine.com/supplements/coleus-forskohlii/#dosage-information&nbsp;<svg width="18" height="18" viewBox="0 0 24 24"><use xlink:href="#svg-external-link"></use></svg></a> (retrieved 2024-10-20)
-1. _"Forskolin should be avoided in patients with polycystic kidney disease."_ &mdash;  Forskolin. <a href="https://www.drugs.com/npc/forskolin.html" class="external" target="_blank">https://www.drugs.com/npc/forskolin.html&nbsp;<svg width="18" height="18" viewBox="0 0 24 24"><use xlink:href="#svg-external-link"></use></svg></a>
+1. _"Forskolin should be avoided in patients with polycystic kidney disease."_ &mdash;  Forskolin. <a href="https://www.drugs.com/npc/forskolin.html" class="external" target="_blank">https://www.drugs.com/npc/forskolin.html&nbsp;<svg width="18" height="18" viewBox="0 0 24 24"><use xlink:href="#svg-external-link"></use></svg></a> (retrieved 2024-10-20)

 </details>